 Step 5.
 Compression and Encryption Options

-To protect your backup with encryption, select Enable encryption check box.
-MSP360 (CloudBerry) Backup supports AES encryption of 128, 192 and 256 bit key length.
-Select the appropriate key length in Algorithm drop-down menu.
+To protect the backup data with encryption, select the Enable encryption check box.
+CloudBerry Backup supports AES encryption of 128, 192 and 256 bit key length.
+Select the appropriate key length in the Algorithm drop-down menu.

 Learn more about AES encryption here.

-Specify the encryption password in Password field, then confirm the password in the Confirm field.
-To display password, select Display password check box.
+Specify the encryption password in the Password field, then confirm the password in the Confirm field.
+To display the password, select the Display password check box.

-Note that the encryption password will NOT be stored in the backup plan configuration file due to security issues.
-Keep this password in a safe place to be able to restore the backup contents afterwards
+Note that the encryption password will NOT be stored in the backup plan configuration file for security purposes.
+Keep this password in a safe place and remember that without the encryption password you will not be able to perform a restore of encrypted backups

 Specify Amazon S3 Encryption Options

-If you use Amazon S3 as a cloud storage for your backup plan, the backup wizard enables server side encryption settings to protecting data stored on Amazon cloud servers.
+If you use Amazon S3 as cloud storage for your backup plan, the backup wizard enables server-side encryption settings to protect data stored on Amazon cloud servers.